naveenbijalwan/OpenstackCinderbackup/README.md

-# OpenstackCinderbackup
+#OpenstackCinderbackup

-#This script takes the backup of all non-bootable volumes of shutoff VMs in Openstack and send email to mailid if provided
+This script takes use cinder to take backup of all non-bootable volumes of shutoff VMs in Openstack and send email to mailid if provided

 Usage: